 Also known as Jordanus Fluvius or Jordanis, this constellation representing the river Jordan was introduced by the Dutchman Petrus Plancius on his celestial globe of 1612.
-Jordanus rose under the tail of the Great Bear in what is now the constellation of Canes Venatici.
+He created it from the eight ‘unformed’ stars that Ptolemy had listed in the Almagest as lying outside the figure of Ursa Major.
 The German astronomer Jacob Bartsch first depicted the constellation in print on the charts in his book Usus Astronomicus Planisphaerii Stellati of 1624, as a result of which he was sometimes erroneously credited with its invention.

 Bartsch explained that the river had two sources, namely Jor and Dan, but not every chart showed it this way, including his own.
 One that did was by Bartsch’s mentor Isaac Habrecht (1589–1633) in 1628, illustrated below.
 Habrecht had previously included Jordanus and several other new Plancius constellations on a globe of 1621, from which Bartsch first learned of them.

-Jordanus flowed from the tail of Ursa Major between the Bear and Leo (an area now occupied by Hevelius’s subsequent creations Leo Minor and Lynx), ending next to Camelopardalis, another Plancius invention.
+Jordanus rose under the tail of the Great Bear in what is now Canes Venatici.
+From there it flowed between the Bear and Leo (an area now occupied by Hevelius’s subsequent creations Leo Minor and Lynx), ending next to Camelopardalis, another Plancius invention.
 The German globe maker Johann Ludwig Andreae (1667–1725) reversed the direction of flow on his planisphere of 1724 (below), placing the twin sources next to the head of the Bear.

 Jordanus became forgotten during the 18th century once Hevelius had introduced Canes Venatici, Leo Minor, and Lynx in this same area, and it was not shown by Bode.